hzc363/MetaCyto/README.md

 biocLite("flowCore")
 biocLite("FlowSOM")
 ```
-After installing all the dependencies, please open the “MetaCyto.Rproj” file and click Build&Reload button in RStudio.
+After installing all the dependencies, please download the whole package repository, open the “MetaCyto.Rproj” file and click Build&Reload button in RStudio.

 Note for CITRUS users: No need to switch back to the default compiler using this method.